Class One: Review of the current portfolio

 Four review / planning classes, lots of interaction between students, and a focus on building a shot list.

-Regroup after the 5 week shoot month and begin the last 4 classes.
-This means the class will actually be 12 weeks long with the month of August completely free for shooting the planned portfolio build.
+Regroup after the 4 week shoot month and begin the last 4 classes.
+This means the class will actually be 12 weeks long, with a focused four week gap to make images.

-Enrollment must be completed by June 26th in order to have pre-webinar review time.
+Enrollment must be completed by January 20, 2018, in order to have time to review your current portfolio.

 I will be asking for a URL for either a specific part of your portfolio or a Dropbox of images to review as soon as you enroll.